paullepoulpe/master-thesis/src/05_Delite.md

 ### Elems
 To encode their ops, Delite defines a set of basic IR nodes (`DeliteOpsIR`) called `Elems` that define the semantics of the different operations and can be used as loop bodies.
 DMLL's generators are also encoded as `Elems`.

-Here is the type hierarchy of Delite's `Elems`.
-We can easily recognize our four DMLL generators [^1].
+In the type hierarchy of Delite's `Elems` below, we can easily recognize our four DMLL generators [^1].

 [^1]: `BucketCollect` (resp. `BucketReduce`) is named `HashCollect` (resp. `HashReduce`) in the Delite context.